 There’s no “magic of the past,” mystically drifting to us over the ether of time.
 People of the past were pretty much just like today.

 “The long ago,” is a bizarre fixation, because on the one hand, there are the constant references to the idea of how primitive the past was; on the other, the apparent reverence for “antiquities.”

 Not to say we shouldn’t patronize old attractions, at least, the good ones.
 But in the meantime, things that are truly relevant and intriguing, like the “Baghdad Battery,” an artifact from a time before people supposedly knew anything about electricity, seem to get short shrift.
 No explanation or resolution of the contradiction is made, either.
-The thing’s a battery, probably utilized for electroplating jewellery.
+The thing’s a battery, probably utilized for electroplating jewelry.
 But the “experts” first said it was a flowerpot or something, and now still stand on the tale that people knew nothing of electricity in the distant past!

 And another thing: All those old museum paintings that are supposed to be “great works of art” are often pretty crummy.
 What a slog to go through a large building full of them.
 Still good for a “snapshot” of the day, though, particularly in landscapes and scenes of towns and events.
 But, often those “great works” demonstrate poor comprehension of anatomy, physics of light, etc. Not to mention the fading — have you ever noticed how blackened many of those historic art paintings are?
 Not the fault of the artist, of course, but it’s like people’s brains are snapped to the “off” position when it comes to things like this.